| Duration: | 15 Day(s) - 14 Night(s) |

 Day 1: Antananarivo

 You will be met at Ivato International Airport and transferred to your hotel in Antananarivo, the picturesque capital of Madagascar.
-With its bustling markets, friendly people, and ancient town on a hill with freestone churches and ancient royal places, it is unique among the world’s other capitals.
+With its bustling markets, friendly people, and ancient town perched on a hill with freestone churches and historic royal palaces, it is unique among the world’s capitals.

 Day 2: Antananarivo – Antsirabe

-Depart to Antsirabe, a pretty thermal town, that combines a typical Malagasy style with the tranquility of a small European provincial town.
-Antsirabe means ‘where there is much salt’ and is one of Madagascar’s major trading centers for semiprecious stones and minerals.
+Depart for Antsirabe, a charming thermal town that combines typical Malagasy style with the tranquility of a small European provincial town.
+Antsirabe means “where there is much salt” and is one of Madagascar’s major trading centers for semi-precious stones and minerals.

-We will drive through the landscape, which is mainly composed of mountains and rice fields.
-In Antsirabe we will go on a city tour with a visit to Andraikiba Lake and the legendary Tritriva Crater Lake.
-It is said that the lake’s water level decreases during the rainy season and increases in the dry season.
-We will visit a gemstone factory, where you can watch the cutting and polishing process and purchase souvenirs.
+We drive through landscapes of mountains and rice fields.
+In Antsirabe, enjoy a city tour including visits to Lake Andraikiba and the legendary Tritriva Crater Lake.
+It is said that the lake’s water level decreases during the rainy season and increases during the dry season.
+We will also visit a gemstone factory where you can observe the cutting and polishing process and purchase souvenirs.
 [BD]

-In Ambositra we will stop the visit some Zafimaniry woodcarving shops...
-Zafimaniry Art expresses itself through daily life objects (honey pots, weaving looms, stools, plates…) as well as construction parts (doors and windows).
-We then head to Ranomafana National Park, where we will rest in preparation for our park visit the next day.
+In Ambositra, we stop to visit Zafimaniry woodcarving workshops.
+Zafimaniry art is expressed through everyday objects such as honey pots, weaving looms, stools, and plates, as well as architectural elements like doors and windows.
+We then continue to Ranomafana, where we rest in preparation for the park visit the next day.
 [B]

 Day 4: Ranomafana – Fianarantsoa